-The characterisation as a normalised completely random vector allows one to identify a novel posterior representation for the hierarchical Dirichlet process with hyperprior that does not require the latent tables.
+The characterization as a normalized completely random vector allows to identify a novel posterior representation for the hierarchical Dirichlet process with hyperprior that does not require the latent tables.
 The price to pay for casting off the tables is the introduction of a latent vector and $k$ jump vectors, where $k$ is the total number of distinct observations, typically much smaller than the number of observations $n$.
 In principle, the dimension of the latent and jump vectors coincides with the number of groups $d$, which could be potentially large, thus slowing down the posterior inference algorithm.
 However, through an in-depth analysis of their distributions, we reduce the non-standard sampling steps to sampling a random vector supported on $[0,\infty)^{2k+1}$.
-This approach offers three fundamental advantages: (i) the random vector lives in a standard space, and thus can be approximately sampled with standard techniques, shows better mixing, and can be analysed with a well-established set of diagnostics; (ii) its dimension does not increase with the number of observations $n$ nor with the number of groups $d$, which brings to consistently faster algorithms whenever $n$ or $d$ increases but $k$ remains sufficiently small; (iii) when $n$ is small, we devise an exact sampling algorithm, thus avoiding the approximation error of Gibbs sampling procedures.
-In summary, our novel posterior representation allows for the development of a faster algorithm when $n$ or $d$ are large but $k$ is not, and of an exact algorithm when $n$ is small.
-It should be noted that $k$ consistently smaller than $n$ is the most common setting where the model is or should be applied, since, e.g., it is well known that for the hierarchical Dirichlet process $k$ is of the same order as $\log(\log(n))$.
+This approach offers three fundamental advantages: (i) the random vector lives in a standard space, and thus can be approximately sampled with standard Markov Chain Monte Carlo (MCMC) techniques, which show good mixing and can be analyzed with a well-established set of diagnostics; (ii) its dimension does not increase with the number of observations $n$ nor with the number of groups $d$, which leads to scalable algorithms whenever $n$ or $d$ increase but $k$ remains only moderately large; (iii) when $n$ is moderately large, we devise an exact i.i.d.~sampling algorithm, thus avoiding the approximation error of Gibbs sampling procedures.
+In summary, our novel posterior representation allows for the development of a scalable algorithm when $n$ or $d$ are large compared to $k$, and of an exact i.i.d.~sampling algorithm when $n$ is only moderately large.
+Note that $k$ consistently smaller than $n$ is the most common setting where the model should be applied, since, e.g., for the hierarchical Dirichlet process, $k$ is of the same order as $\log(\log(n))$.